 Andrew graduated from the University of Toronto Faculty of Music in 2013 with a Master of Music in Opera degree, and in 2011 with a Bachelor of Music in Performance degree.
 His University of Toronto opera credits include Nemorino in Donizetti’s L’elisir d’amore, Rob Ford in Rob Ford, the Opera, Ferrando in Mozart’s Così fan tutte, Lacouf/Reporter from Paris in Poulenc’s Les mamelles de Tirésias, Don Ottavio in Mozart’s Don Giovanni, Vanderdendur/Ragotski in Bernstein’s Candide, and Cecco in Haydn’s Il mondo della luna.

-Andrew’s recent oratorio engagements include performances of Handel’s Messiah, Haydn’s The Creation, Puccini’s Messa di Gloria, Rossini’s Petite messe solennelle, Mozart’s Great Mass in C minor and Coronation Mass, and Bach’s St Matthew Passion.
+Andrew’s recent and upcoming oratorio engagements include performances of Handel’s Messiah, Haydn’s The Creation, Verdi’s Requiem, Puccini’s Messa di Gloria, Orff’s Carmina Burana, Rossini’s Petite messe solennelle, Bach’s St Matthew Passion, and Mozart’s Requiem, Great Mass in C minor, and Coronation Mass.